 "Rowan?"

-Everywhere went quiet.
-The kind of quiet that came alongside a sudden shock wave.
 Rowan was right there, body on a stretcher, pale, half covered with a white cloth.

 Turned out, he couldn't.

 "Rowan..."
 I heard my voice shiver through every word.
-"Come on dude, wake up."
+"Come on, dude.
+Wake up."

 "Ren—"

-"The BHD only reported that he was forced to be a part of this coordinated ambush."
+"The BHD reported that he was forced to be a part of this coordinated ambush."
 The officer said with raised arms.
 "Apparently, there was no evidence to prove that Julian was directly involved in the harming of Rowan."

 "Evidence?"
 I scoffed.
-"Someone just died, and you're gonna just sit around and wait for evidence?!"
+"Someone just died, and you're gonna sit around and wait for evidence?!"

 "Ren..."